-You can see more of his work on his website, Facebook, Instagram, Behance, and Dribble.
+You can find the artist on his website, Behance, Instagram, Tumbler and Facebook.

 Abigail Halpin is a designer/illustrator living in Maine.
 Graphic design is her background but illustration has always been her first love.
 She illustrates by hand using watercolor, pencils and gouache and then makes final adjustments in her computer.
 She is “inspired by vintage textiles, all things Slavic, mystery novels, the ocean and long-forgotten ephemera.”
 The artist is known widely for her intricate paintings but today we are focusing on her embroidery enhanced illustrations.